 Additional Restrictions Grant (ARG)

-The third round of applications for the Additional Restrictions Grants is now open.
+The third round of applications for the Additional Restrictions Grants closed on Friday 14 May 2021.

 Previous eligible applicants from the first and second ARG rounds do not need to apply for this round as they will receive a further top-up payment.
 We will contact you directly by email to request some documentation from you to make this payment by the end of May 2021.